glb32/SeznamZpravyAPI/README.md

 # SeznamZpravySDK
 Python SDK for the Seznam Zpravy API (no documentation)

-This project is Abandoned, no more updates will follow.
+This project is abandoned, no more updates will follow.